explicit-refinement/ert-icfp/script.md

     - Monotonicity
     - Transitivity
 - These properties make use of _quantifiers_, and so can't be reliably inferred by the SMT solvers which make refinement types go.
-- Even worse, let's say I simply need to multiply two integers.
+- Even worse, let's say I simply need to reason about the product of two integers.
-- I can't, since integer arithmetic becomes undecidable pretty quickly!
+- Unfortunately, this turns out to be very hard, and if I want to use quantifiers at the same time, Hilbert's tenth problem makes it _undecidable_
 - That's why many refinement type systems are restricted to only _quantifier free_, _linear_ integer arithmetic.
 So multiplying an integer by a constant is OK, but multiplying two integers is a no-go.
 - Furthermore, SMT solvers are extremely complicated pieces of software, with a lot of moving parts.
 Even worse, they are often implemented in C++.
 - As we know, that means they contain bugs, _especially_ in experimental support for more expressive logical constructs like quantifiers.
 For example, let's say we went up to our friendly neighborhood Z3 instance `n` years ago and asserted